ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 ```

 In order, here is what they are:
-- The identity function, takes anything and returns it unchanged.
+- The identity function, which takes anything and returns it unchanged
-- The square function, takes an integer and returns it squared.
+- The square function, which takes an integer and returns it squared
-- The function that takes two strings and returns their concatenation with a space character in between.
+- The function that takes two strings and returns their concatenation with a space character in between
-- The function that takes a list that returns `None`, if the list is empty, and the tail of the list otherwise.
+- The function that takes a list that returns `None`, if the list is empty and the tail of the list otherwise

 ## Defining Global Functions